WenchaoHanSRI/U_net/README.md

 For users do not know how to use Docker image, I do not provide detailed instructions for now.
 However, this page will be updated to provide more support.

 ### Train
+You can directly run the code below as it uses the data samples in '/data/imgs/' and '/data/masks/', which includes 3 samples.
+To train the model, please use the full training dataset and place the images and masks in the above mentioned folders without changing the folder name.

 ```bash
 python train_cropsize.py -d=cuda:0 -cz=512 -scale=1 -e=15 -b=4
 ```